Did you know you can add a glossy finish to your furniture using table top epoxy? Watch Jason from Upstart Epoxy show you how it's done!

 Preparing Your Epoxy Finish

-Ever wondered how to get a perfect gloss coat on older wooden items?
+Ever wondered how to do apply epoxy resin for wood?
 Let’s use Upstart’s table top epoxy to do a full mix and pour, complete with a glossy coating!
 We have a small-sized serving board here that we’re planning on giving a new look.
 We chose this board because it has chamfered edges, cut outs, unbroken edges, undercuts, and a couple small spaces that we need to fill.
 This is going to be a good pour.

 Now, let’s start working with the epoxy and figure out how much we need to pour.
 On the back of the package, you’ll see a handy weight calculation- 100 parts resin, and 83 parts hardener.
 We will be doing our pour by weight, which is great for smaller pieces like this.
 For this piece, we will pour our table top epoxy in batches- which are pours of 100 parts to 83 parts by weight each.